as43647/3DCV-Final-Project-2025/README.md

 - `loot_vox10_0000.ply`, `loot_vox10_0001.ply`, ...
 - `longdress_vox10_0000.ply`, `longdress_vox10_0001.ply`, ...

-If your dataset naming differs, update the filename parsing/loading logic in `test_hpr.cu`.
+If your dataset naming differs, update the filename parsing/loading logic in `main.cu`.

 ## Prerequisites & Installation
 No external libraries are required.
 Only the **CUDA Toolkit** and standard build tools.